Shifted Poisson structures on differentiable stacks: Examples

 \begin{example} Let $(G, \Pi, \Lambda)$ be a quasi-Poisson group of dimension $n$ in the sense of Kosmann-Schwarzbach \cite{Yvette}.
-Then it defines a $(+1)$-shifted Poisson structure on $[\cdot/G]$ of rank $-n$.
-Indeed $(+1)$-shifted Poisson structures on $[\cdot/G]$ correspond exactly to equivalent classes of quasi-Poisson group structures on $G$, where the equivalence relation is given by ``Drinfeld twists" \cite{Yvette}.
+As a Lie groupoid over a point, it defines a $(+1)$-shifted Poisson structure on $[\cdot/G]$ of rank $-n$, since $\rho=\rho_*=0$.

+Indeed $(+1)$-shifted Poisson structures on $[\cdot/G]$ correspond exactly to equivalence classes of quasi-Poisson group structures on $G$, where the equivalence relation is given by ``Drinfeld twists" \cite{Yvette}.
 In particular, they cannot be non-degenerate.